 It is estimated that the expanded engine exhaust system casing structure to support a wet scrubber will weigh about 50 percent of the scrubber weight, so the weight impact on vessel deadweight and stability will be about 150 percent of the scrubber operational weight.

 VESSEL STABILITY

-For existing ships, a review of the stability may need to be considered based on the increased wind profile and additional weight of the scrubber.
+For existing ships, a review of the stability need to be considered due to any increase of the wind profile and additional weight of the scrubber.